“Entry-level position seeking five years of experience.”

 12. Garbage Collector

-There are a number of places you can climb up within the Department of Waste Management, and the role of garbage collector itself is a great way to earn a living while staying physically active.
+There are a number of places you can climb up within the Waste Management, and the role of garbage collector itself is a great way to earn a living while staying physically active.

 13. Virtual Assistant

 A virtual assistant is the traffic director and brain of an organization.
 As a virtual assistant, you’ll connect employees, customers, and other stakeholders with the right people, spearhead scheduling, and maybe even do some posting on social media.
 As an added perk, this position is a popular work-from-home job.